zackharley/gcloud-datastore/README.md

 });
 ```
 ### getNext(callback);
+A function used to get the next query to be run in the queue, based on the FIFO model.
+__Parameters__
+* `callback(error, query)` - A callback that returns any errors that occured while trying to retrieve the next query stored in the queue or `null`, and the next query in the queue (or null if there were errors).

 **Note** that while this function does take a callback function, the operations it performs are *synchronous*, so the callback is not always necessary.